krainboltgreene/authn-rails/README.md

 These are used to overwrite the global configuration. authn assumes quite a few things, but never stops you from changing how it works.
 As above you can change how each of your "user" models functions (for say admin recovery emails vs support recovery emails).
-In addition you can either programatically write the "global" configuration or have a `authn.yml` file ready to be loaded.
+You can programatically write the "global" configuration by editing the `config/initializers/authn.rb` file.

 Installing AuthN Rails
 ======================